Outland (film)

 Outland is a 1981 science fiction thriller film written and directed by Peter Hyams and starring Sean Connery, Peter Boyle and Frances Sternhagen.

 Set on Jupiter's moon Io, it has been described as a space Western and bears narrative and thematic resemblances to the 1952 film High Noon.

 The film depicts a new marshal who begins work at a mining facility on the moon Io.
-There he discovers a dirty secret but runs into dead ends as he tries to uncover those behind it, who also attempt to silence him.
+There he discovers a dirty secret, but runs into dead ends as he tries to uncover those behind it, who also attempt to silence him.

 Plot

 Federal Marshal William O'Niel is assigned to a tour of duty at the titanium ore mining outpost Con-Am 27, operated by the company Con-Amalgamated on the Jovian moon of Io.
-Conditions on Io are difficult; gravity is 1/6 that of Earth's with no breathable atmosphere, and spacesuits are cumbersome with limited air.
-Shifts are long but significant bonuses are paid.
+Conditions on Io are difficult; gravity is one-sixth that of Earth's with no breathable atmosphere, and spacesuits are cumbersome with limited air.
+Shifts are long, but significant bonuses are paid.
 The general manager, Mark Sheppard, boasts that productivity has broken all records since he took over.
-Carol, O'Niel's wife, feels she cannot raise their son Paul on Io and leaves with their child to the Jupiter space station to await a shuttle back to Earth.
-Tarlow, a miner, suffers an attack of stimulant psychosis—he sees spiders and rips open his spacesuit—resulting in death by explosive decompression.
-Cane, another miner, enters an elevator without his spacesuit during another psychotic episode and dies from decompression.
+Carol, O'Niel's wife, feels she cannot raise their son Paul on Io and leaves with him to the Jupiter space station to await a shuttle back to Earth.
+Cane, a miner, enters an elevator without his spacesuit during a psychotic episode and dies from decompression.
+Tarlow, another miner, suffers an attack of stimulant psychosis — he sees spiders and rips open his — resulting in death by explosive decompression.
 With the reluctant assistance of Dr. Lazarus, O'Niel investigates the deaths.

 Another incident involves a worker, Sagan, who takes a prostitute hostage and threatens to kill her with a knife.
 O'Niel attempts to calm the man while Montone, his sergeant, sneaks in via the air duct and kills Sagan with a shotgun.
-O'Niel and Lazarus discover that Sagan had traces of polydichloric euthimal, a powerful amphetamine-type drug in his bloodstream, which would allow a miner to work continuously for days at a time until they burn out and turn psychotic after approximately ten months of use.
-O'Niel uncovers a drug distribution ring run by Sheppard and sanctioned by now repentant Montone.
+O'Niel and Lazarus discover that Sagan had traces of polydichloric euthimal, a powerful amphetamine-type drug in his bloodstream, which would allow miners to work continuously for days at a time until they burn out and turn psychotic after approximately ten months of use.
+O'Niel uncovers a drug distribution ring run by Sheppard and sanctioned by now-repentant Montone.

 Using surveillance cameras, O'Niel finds and captures Nicholas Spota, one of Sheppard's dealers, who is murdered before he can be questioned.
 Montone is found garrotted.
 In a meat locker, O'Niel finds the latest shipment of drugs, which was shipped from the space station.
 He is attacked there by another dealer, Russell Yario.
 O'Niel, wearing an anti-garrotting collar, knocks him out, then destroys the shipment of drugs.
 When Sheppard finds out, he threatens O'Niel and contacts his drug distributor, asking him to send in professional hitmen.
 O'Niel is prepared, having hacked into Sheppard's communications.